 Jones enjoys outreach in the community on a grassroots level at farmers markets and other community events, promotions with local businesses such as giveaways at trivia nights and on social media, and keeping an active online presence on popular platforms such as Facebook, Instagram and Twitter.
-Jones creates customized email campaigns to Hippodrome Theatre patrons and leads a team of exceptional, dedicated marketing intern students from the University of Florida and Santa Fe College.
+As marketing director, Jones created customized email campaigns to Hippodrome Theatre patrons and led a team of exceptional, dedicated marketing intern students from the University of Florida and Santa Fe College.

-Jones loves theatre photography and working with the media, she holds a B.S. in journalism, specialization in photography and a concentration in theatre from the University of Florida (Go Gators!).
-She has shot photos for Let the Right One In and The Wolves for the 2018-19 season at the Hipp.
+Jones loves theatre photography and working with the media, and shot photos for A Doll’s House, Part 2, Every Christmas Story Ever Told (And Then Some!), A Christmas Carol, Let the Right One In and The Wolves for the 2018-19 season at the Hipp.
 Last season, she shot The Legend of Georgia McBride, A Year with Frog and Toad, A Christmas Carol, The Royale, Ripcord, The Christians and The Bikinis for the Hippodrome Theatre.
-Her photos were featured in the Gainesville Sun, WUFT.org, the Gainesville Downtown blog, Gainesville Lunch Out Blog, villages-news.com, and Ocala’a StarBanner.
+Her photos were featured in the Gainesville Sun, WUFT.org, the Gainesville Downtown blog, Gainesville Lunch Out Blog, villages-news.com, and Ocala’s StarBanner.

 Outdoor Recreation & Tourism